History of the National Health Service: Early composition

+Staff numbers, sources and contracts

 Increasing demand for health services led to a steady expansion in total staff numbers throughout the second half of the 20th century and into the 21st century.
 However, NHS wage rates were usually comparatively low and hours often long and anti-social.
 Consequently, under conditions of full employment in the 1950s and 1960s the NHS experienced regular recruitment crises in virtually all categories of staff, particularly doctors and nurses in some peripheral provincial areas.
 One solution adopted by health authorities was to encourage married nurses to return to the workforce part-time.
 In Britain, historically many nurses expected to leave work after getting married and into the 1960s senior nursing posts were disproportionately likely to be held by unmarried women.
 Nurse training also had a very high drop out rate, in part related to students leaving to get married (in addition to rejection by some of the strict discipline imposed on them).
 Part-time work brought many of these women back into the workforce and the NHS was a key site in the growth of this kind of work in post-war Britain, employing 65,000 part-time ancillary staff (mostly domestics) and 79,000 part-time nurses and midwives by 1967.

 Alongside this rise in part-time work, hospitals increasingly looked overseas for staff, recruiting particularly heavily in Britain's colonies from the 1950s.
 By 1955, the Ministry of Health had official recruitment campaigns in 16 British colonies and former colonies.
 By 1965, there were more than 3,000 Jamaican nurses working in British hospitals and in 1977, 12% of student nurses and midwives came from overseas, 66% of them from the Caribbean, with substantial numbers also coming from the Philippines and South Asia.
 Large numbers of ancillary staff also migrated to fill NHS vacancies.
 Doctors were also recruited from across Britain's colonies and former colonies, particularly from India, Pakistan, Bangladesh and Sri Lanka.
 Doctors born and qualified overseas constituted 31% of all doctors in 1971.
 Nurses and doctors recruited by the NHS were often marginalised in job allocation.
 Early nurse migrants were often forced to re-validate their qualifications on arrival in Britain and instructed to take the less academic State Enrolled Nurse (SEN) training, rather than the more prestigious State Registered Nurse (SRN) qualification.
 SENs had worse pay and fewer promotion prospects.
 Similarly, employment discrimination often meant South Asian doctors were forced into less desirable posts in run-down provincial hospitals.